The sharp-interface limit of the matrix-valued Allen--Cahn equation: Introduction

+Multiplication by \(\aa_-\) gives \(\p_\nu\aa_+=\p_\nu\aa_-\).
+Conversely, this Neumann condition immediately implies both skew-symmetric trace identities.
+Therefore, in the classical regime, the weak transmission identities in the theorem are exactly the Neumann-type boundary condition in \eqref{limit-neumann}.

+\item \textit{Role of the minimal-pair condition.} The condition \eqref{result-minimal} is recovered from the smallness of the modulated energy by applying a one-dimensional lower bound on normal line segments across \(\Gamma_t\).
+For this potential \(F(\aa)=\frac14\norm{\aa\aa^\top-\ii}^2\), Lemma \ref{minimal-equi} states that minimality is equivalent to \(\norm{\aa_+-\aa_-}=2\), or equivalently to the reflection representation \(\aa_+=\aa_-(\ii-2q q^\top)\).

-\item As in \cite{Liu2025}, the uniform $L^\infty$-bound of the initial data is used to obtain a uniform $L^\infty$-bound for $\aae$ via the maximum principle.
-This estimate is essential for passing to the limit $\ee\downarrow 0$ in Section \ref{section 3}.
+\item \textit{Use of the uniform \(L^\infty\)-bound.} As in \cite{Liu2025}, the assumption \(\aa_{\ee,0}\in L^\infty\), together with the bounded boundary datum, gives a uniform \(L^\infty\)-bound for \(\aae\) by the maximum principle for the parabolic system.
+This estimate is essential in two places.
+First, it turns the projected estimates \eqref{project-estimate} for